readthedocs/readthedocs.org/docs/sponsors.rst

 Doc Page Promotion
 ~~~~~~~~~~~~~~~~~~

-This is our best offering,
+This promotion is our best offering, it will display on the bottom of the
+navigation menu on all built documentation.
+This space includes a 120x90 image
-it displays your logo and supporting text on every documentation page using the Read the Docs theme.
+and supporting ad text on every documentation page using the Read the Docs
-This covers over 10,000,000 pageviews every month.
+theme, which is over 10,000,000 pageviews every month.

-Limit *1* company per month.
+User experience on documentation pages is paramount, and any sponsored ads are
+strictly image and text -- no dynamic components, animations, or tracking pixels
+are allowed.
+This space will not interfere with the navigation menu, and will
+only show if the menu is short enough, or the reader has scrolled down on the

-This promotion is not displayed for users with gold status, or users that have
+page past the end of the menu.
+This promotion is not displayed for users with
-donated in the past.
+gold status, or users that have donated in the past.

+Limited to *1* company per month.

 `Contact us`_ for more specifications on this promotion spot.